Working for the council

 - Equality of opportunity in your development

-The council will also seek to support the professional development of its employees by providing financial assistance and leave for training and qualification’s.
+We will also seek to support the professional development of its employees by providing financial assistance and leave for training and qualification’s.
 Sponsorship will be considered in line with corporate and service requirements and the availability of financial resources.